Do I need to Speak Spanish to Volunteer in Cusco?

 In this article, Laura Graichen shares her experience learning Spanish with Proyecto Peru.

 Five years ago, I came to South America with zero knowledge of the Spanish language.
-I thought that I would get far with hands and footwork, but nothing could be further from the truth.
-Well, in the end you will get there, but some basic knowledge of Spanish is actually indispensable as it makes traveling a lot easier.
-In addition, it is nice if you can chat a little with the locals.
+I thought that I would be able to get by with just some hand signals and a few rords, but nothing could have been further from the truth.
+Some basic knowledge of Spanish is actually indispensable as it makes traveling a lot easier.
+In addition, it is a much nicer travelling experience if you can chat a little with the locals.
 You immediately get a lot of respect if they only see that you are trying!

 Read more